Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

-where averages in horizontal planes have been implemented.
-It can be observed that the normalized dissipation rate initially in the transient is nearly constant and equal to $0.55\pm0.05$, the value of the unstratified case.
-However, as the buoyancy becomes relevant, in case of stable stratification, \fr$=4.2$ the formation of a "peak" of dissipation can be observed inside the pit of kinetic energy, where $C_\varepsilon$ reaches values as high as $0.9$, that is an increse of nearly 70\%.
-Viceversa, in the case of unstable stratification, \fr$=-4.2$, the dissipation decreses inside the sublayer of nearly the 20\%.
-Dissipation is thus substantially affected by the buoyancy.
+where the averages in the horizontal planes have been implemented.
+It can be observed that the normalized dissipation rate is initially almost constant in the transient and equal to $0.55\pm0.05$, that is, the same value as the unstratified case.
+However, as the buoyancy becomes relevant, in the case of stable stratification, \fr$=4.2$, the formation of a dissipation "peak" can be observed inside the pit of kinetic energy, where $C_\varepsilon$ reaches values as high as $0.9$, that is, an increse of nearly 70\%.
+On the other hand, in the case of unstable stratification, \fr$=-4.2$, the dissipation decreases inside the sublayer by nearly 20\%.
+Thus, dissipation is affected to a great extent by buoyancy.